 Keep your property in good shape

-Here are some of the things that you should cover:
+There are certain things that you should cover, including:

 These issues can seriously damage your property.
 Remind tenants to leave heating on at a minimum level and provide advice on keeping the property ventilated.